-- 1. In January 2022, the Company and Tambour extended the Memorandum of Understanding until December 31, 2022. - 2.
-On January 21, 2022, we entered into a Share Purchase Agreement (the "oceansix agreement") to purchase oceansix GmbH, from RAM.ON finance GmbH ("RAM.ON finance").
-The Proposed Transaction is subject to approval by the TSXV and by the shareholders of Alkemy (see "Proposed Transaction"). - 3.
+- 1. In January 2022, the Company and Tambour (Chemical and Paints) Ltd. ("Tambour") extended the Memorandum of Understanding pursuant to which Tambour conducts a nationwide pilot of the Company's products, until December 31, 2022. - 2.
+On January 21, 2022, we entered into a share purchase agreement (the "oceansix Agreement") to purchase oceansix GmbH, from RAM.ON finance.
+The oceansix Transaction was completed on June 17, 2022.
+As the consideration paid for the oceansix Transaction, RAM.ON finance was issued 20,295,037 Ordinary Shares (see "Corporate History: Highlights").
+Following June 17, 2022, the financial results of oceansix GmbH are included in our consolidated financial statements. - 3.
 On March 1, 2022, Shmulik Porre, our CEO, tendered his resignation.
 Following Mr. Porre's resignation, Amichai Krupik was appointed as the interim CEO until the Company is able to appointment a permanent CEO.
-Mr. Krupik previously served as the Company's CEO between 2017 and May 2020, after which he served as the Company's Founder for Innovation and Technology Development.
-We have begun the search for a more permanent CEO. - 4.
-On March 3, 2022, Mr. Arnon Eshed was appointed to the Company's Board of Directors.
+Mr. Krupik previously served as the Company's CEO between 2017 and May 2020, after which he served as the Company's Founder for Innovation and Technology Development. - 4.
+On March 3, 2022, Mr. Arnon Eshed was appointed to the Company's Board of Directors (the "Board").
 Mr. Eshed is an experienced businessman and manager and has served as CEO of Palram (1990) Industries Ltd., a public company with an international presence that operates in the field of thermoplastic technology.
-Mr. Eshed will continue to serve on the Board of Directors until the Company's next annual meeting at which time he shall be subject to reappointment by the Company's shareholders.
+Mr. Eshed will continue to serve on the Board until the Company's next annual meeting at which time he shall be subject to reappointment by the Company's shareholders (the "Shareholders"). - 5.
+On April 13, 2022, the Company terminated its services agreement with A-Labs Finance and Advisory Ltd. dated March 29, 2020 as amended effective February 11, 2021.
+The termination was effective as of March 30, 2022. - 6.
+On April 13, 2022, the Board resolved to appoint Mr. Maximo Buch as a director and related annual compensation of EUR 33,000, subject to the approval and confirmation of the TSXV.
+Mr. Buch's appointment was approved by the TSXV.
+Mr. Buch's compensation was approved by the Annual and Special Meeting (as defined below).